One-Hour Sun-Dried Tomato, Basil, and Mozzarella Focaccia

 - ½ tsp salt, optional and to taste

-- one 8.5-ounce jar sun-dried tomatoes in olive oil, julienned or sliced thin
+- One 8.5-ounce jar sun-dried tomatoes in olive oil, julienne or thin slices

-- about 10 fresh torn basil leaves, divided (generous pinches dried basil may be substituted, to taste)
+- About 10 fresh torn basil leaves, divided (generous pinches of dried basil may be substituted, to taste)

 - To the bowl of a stand mixer fitted with the dough hook (or large mixing bowl and hand-knead), combine flour, water, yeast, oil, sugar, optional salt (remember the tomatoes are salted and so is the cheese), and knead for about 5 minutes, or until dough is soft, smooth, and has come together in a firm mass.
 If hand-kneading, you may need to knead a few minutes longer.